 Signing the lease is the ultimate moment of truth often for guarantors.

 Even parents have been known to walk out on lease signings if they don't like the apartment, the roommates, or don't feel that their child will be responsible enough.

 This catastrophic turn of events can even be sparked by personal conflict.

 Therefore, it's important that you have assured your guarantor and made them feel comfortable with the idea of guaranteeing your lease.

-What happens to my guarantor if I miss the rent?
+What happens to the guarantor if I miss the rent?

-If you domiss rent payments, not only may your guarantor be asked to remit those payments, but their credit score may take a devastating hit depending how in behind you are.
+If you do miss rent payments, not only may your guarantor be asked to remit those payments, but their credit score may take a devastating hit depending on how in behind you are.

 Be assured that you will be hearing from a disgruntled guarantor if his or her credit takes a dive because of your financial mismanagement.

 What if my guarantor can't pay my rent?